Oregon's Physician Orders for Life Sustaining-Treatment (POLST) Form

 An advance directive provides more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 You need to consider a POLST only if you're facing a life-threatening medical condition.
 If you're healthy, you need only an advance directive to provide a full set of wishes for your treatment in the event of an unexpected accident or medical crisis.

 On the other hand, a patient diagnosed with a terminal illness or frailty that requires care in a medical setting -- or ongoing care at home -- may need a POLST in addition to a traditional health care directive.
 That’s because a declaration and medical power of attorney may not be enough to prevent medical personnel from resuscitating a patient in an emergency.
 For that, it's important to have a medical order such as a POLST or DNR form.
 If you feel strongly that you don’t want emergency measures at the end of life -- or if you’re caring for someone who feels that way -- find out about making a POLST in addition to an advance health care directive.

 For more information about making an Advance Directive, see Oregon Living Wills and Advance Directives: What You Need to Know.

 For More Information

-To learn more, and to view an example of the Oregon POLST form, visit www.polst.org.
+To view an example of the Oregon POLST form, visit POLST Oregon.
+For more information, see the website of the Oregon Health Authority.
 To prepare a POLST form for yourself or a loved one, talk to your doctor.